Creeper (band): 2019–2022: Sex, Death & the Infinite Void

 Following a hiatus due to COVID-19 challenges, during which time Gould launched a side project called Salem, in May 2021 Creeper released "Midnight" and announced new EP American Noir for release in July.
 They also announced that Oliver Burdett had left the band, while Jake Fogarty had taken over as drummer.
 American Noir reached number 13 on the UK Albums Chart.
 During the summer, the band headlined the Second Stage at Download Festival and performed at Slam Dunk Festival, with Miss Vincent's Lawrie Pattison brought in to perform as second guitarist.
 At the end of the year and beginning of 2022, the group completed their God Can't Save Us Tour following multiple postponements dating back almost two years.
 In May, the group supported Alice Cooper and The Cult on their UK co-headlining tour, which was followed by shows in Europe dubbed the "Angels Over Europe" tour, including support slots for My Chemical Romance.
-The band will see out 2022 with support dates for Enter Shikari in Australia in November, preceded by a special one-off headline show dubbed When the Sun Comes at the Roundhouse in London on 4 November 2022.
+On 10 September, the band performed at Rise Festival in Newcastle under the name the Weeping Widow, which saw Greenwood singing for the entire set, without Gould.
+The band concluded 2022 with support dates for Enter Shikari in Australia in November, preceded by a special one-off headline show dubbed When the Sun Comes at the Roundhouse in London on 4 November 2022.

-2022–present: Spinefarm and third album
+2022–present: Sanguivore and Sanguivore II

 At their 4 November 2022 show, Creeper announced that they had signed with Spinefarm Records and released a new single, "Ghost Brigade".
 In March 2023, the track was nominated at the Heavy Music Awards for Best Single, while the band were nominated in the categories of Best UK Artist and Best UK Live Artist.
+On 26 May 2023, the band released "Cry to Heaven" as the lead single from their third album Sanguivore, which was released on 13 October.
+The album will be promoted on the five-date Sacred Blasphemy UK Tour in November.
+Shortly after the album's announcement, Creeper performed live at the Heavy Music Awards, Slam Dunk Festival, and Download Festival.
+The band were featured on a reworked version of Static Dress's song "Welcome In...", which was released as a part of their EP Rouge Carpet Disaster (Redux) Volume 3, released on 3 November.